 Glasgowbury is a multi-award winning music festival and music group, with a host of year-round activities aimed at supporting and enhancing the Northern Ireland music scene…(yes Northern Ireland – not Scotland!)

-In response to the continued need for structures to be set in place to nurture young creative talent while providing a platform for the Irish music scene, the Glasgowbury Music Group was formed at the turn of the millennium.
+In response to the continued need for structures to be set in place to nurture young creative talent while providing a platform for the Irish music scene, the Glasgowbury Festival was ignited at the turn of the millennium.

-In 2000 the first Festival took place when Paddy Glasgow organised a gathering of local bands and songwriters to perform a concert to raise awareness for the Ulster Cancer Foundation charity.
+In 2000 the first Festival took place when Paddy Glasgow, his brother and sister in law organised a gathering of local bands and songwriters to perform a concert to raise awareness for the Ulster Cancer Foundation charity.

 Igniting a spark that has yet to be doused, Paddy quickly realised the potential such an event would have in Northern Ireland and persisted in his attempts to take Glasgowbury to the top.